 We also explored the implications of emergent symmetries of Majorana fermion models on the braid group representation.
-We find that braid group generator commute with Majorana mode operator and hence give a new solution to Yang-Baxter equation, which has been called type-II solution.
+We find that braid group generators commute with the Majorana mode operator and hence give a new solution to Yang-Baxter equation, which has been called type-II solution.
 We also write down a Majorana Fermion presentation of Temperley-Lieb algebra.
-The fact that Majorana fermion representation of braid group is different from type-I solution which is for spin models, shows that we can distinguish between topological order and Landau order based on the solutions of Yang-Baxter equation, which gives a nice mathematical procedure to check for the topological order.
-For the Majorana fermion models including Kitaev chain model, we notice that solutions to the Yang-Baxter equation exist only in the topological phase.
-So Yang-Baxter equation can be used to explore the topological order in the quantum Hamiltonians.
-The relation between Yang-Baxter equation and topological order shows that topological order which arises due to the quantum entanglement is related to topological enetanglement of braid group.
+The fact that a Majorana fermion representation of braid group is different from the type-I solution, which is for spin models, shows that we can distinguish between topological order and Landau order based on the solutions of Yang-Baxter equation.
+This gives a nice mathematical procedure to check for the topological order.
+For the Majorana fermion models including the Kitaev chain model, we notice that solutions to the Yang-Baxter equation exist only in the topological phase.
+So the Yang-Baxter equation can be used to explore topological order in the quantum Hamiltonians.
+The relation between the Yang-Baxter equation and topological order shows that topological order that arises due to the quantum entanglement is related to topological entanglement of the braid group.

-Since understanding topological order is very important not only for the topological quantum computation rather is is also very important within condensed matter physics where more and more systems are being discovered which exhibit topological order.
-In that direction our work is very important because it clearly identifies the symmetries which lead to the topological order in fermionic models and offers a microscopic understanding of the emergence of topological order.
+Understanding topological order is very important not only for topological quantum computation, but is also very important within condensed matter physics where more and more systems are being discovered that exhibit topological order.
+Our work is very significant because it clearly identifies the symmetries which lead to the topological order in fermionic models and offers a microscopic understanding of the emergence of topological order.
 Our work is also a concrete step toward finding a Landau like theory for topological order.